hschmidt/EnvPane/README.md

 ## Requirements

-Mac OS X 10.8, Mountain Lion or higher.
+Mac OS X 10.9 "Mavericks" or higher.

 ## Installation

-1. Download the binary package
+1. Download [EnvPane.dmg][envpane_release]
+2. Open EnvPane.dmg, a Finder window opens
-2. Double-click `EnvPane.pref-pane` file
+3. Double-click the `EnvPane.pref-pane` file
-3. Choose _Install for this user only_
+4. Choose _Install for this user only_

-Do not use the _Install for all users_ option.
+Do *not* use the _Install for all users_ option.
 See the [FAQ](#why-cant-i-install-the-preference-pane-for-all-users).